Robert M. La Follette: 1924 presidential campaign

 By 1924, conservatives were ascendant in both major parties.
 In 1923, La Follette began planning his final stand for a third party run for the presidency, sending his allies to various states to build up a base of support and ensure ballot access.
 In early 1924, a group of labor unions, socialists, and farm groups, inspired by the success of Britain's Labour Party, established the Conference for Progressive Political Action (CPPA) as an umbrella organization of left-wing groups.
 Aside from labor unions and farm groups, the CPPA also included groups representing African Americans, women, and college voters.
 The CPPA scheduled a national convention to nominate a candidate for president in July 1924.
-La Follette had changed his previous pro-Bolshevik stance after visiting the Soviet Union in late 1923, where he had seen the impact of Communism on civil liberties and political rights.
+La Follette had changed his previous pro-Bolshevik stance after visiting the Soviet Union in late 1923, where he had seen the impact of the Lenin regime on civil liberties and political rights.
 During that same time, La Follette visited England, Germany and Italy, where he expressed his dismay at the lack of freedom in the press to leader Benito Mussolini.
 With other left-wing groups supporting La Follette, the Communist Party nominated its first ever candidate for president, William Z. Foster.